thiyagucom/thiyagucom.github.io/_pages/home.md

 I’m an Cloud Architect with 16+ years of experience in crafting and optimizing cloud and on-premises infrastructure.
 Specializing in Public and Hybrid Cloud solutions, I provide expert guidance in architecture design, operations (CloudOps, DevOps and SecOps), technical support, and consultancy.

-# Education
+## Education and Certifications
 {: .text-center}

-BCA 2005-2008, Sankara College of Science and Commerce, Affiliated to Bharathiar University.
+* BCA 2005-2008, Sankara College of Science and Commerce, Affiliated to Bharathiar University.

-# Certification
-{: .text-center}

 * Google Cloud Certified “Professional Cloud Architect”

 * Amazon Web Services Certified “Solutions Architect – Associate”

-# Work Experience
+## Work Experience
 {: .text-center}

 #### April, 2017 to Present: Rappit (Formally known as Vanenburg Software), Coimbatore as "Sr. Principal Cloud Architect"